dharmafly/jsonpatch.js/README.md

 Does it work in the browser?
 ----------------------------

 Yes.
 The tests will run in the browser as well if you want to check.
+It's been tested in modern browsers and even in IE6!

 Does it work with Node.JS?